.NET debugging tools - comparison

-As we all know there are two types of bugs.
+As we all know, there are two types of bugs.
 Those detected at the development stage, and those which appear on production.
-While choosing a debugger you should check what kind of support does it give you in debugging on production.
-Does it have the ability to gather data about what is actually happening on production, to detect bugs?
+While choosing a debugger, you should check what kind of support does it give you in debugging on production.
+Does it have the ability to gather data about what is happening on production, to detect bugs?
 Reverse debugging tools are equipped with such possibilities.

 Will it help my DevOps team?

-Another question, which you might ask yourself while choosing the debugger is how will the implementation of it affect DevOps.
+Another question, which you might ask yourself while choosing the debugger is how will the implementation of it affects DevOps.
 Will it support the whole process or disturb it?
-How does it influence the individual DevOps elements:
+How does it influence individual DevOps elements:

 Debugger for development

-Debuggers are often considered as tools created to support development.
+Debuggers are often considered as tools created to support growth.
 A good debugger should support the developer in each of the following debugging phases: